 02. Find Your Smile

 Russell Van Schaick runs Find Your Smile, a tattoo parlour in Orlando, Florida.
 He specialises in colourful watercolour tattoos depicting subjects from popular culture, sci-fi and gaming worlds.
 His Instagram page features beautiful inked versions of everyone from Disney characters to Pokémon.

-Describing himself as an "abstract watercolour tattoo artist", Van Schaick's tattooing journey began in Minnesota before he took the leap down to the sun-filled land of Florida.
+Describing himself as an "abstract watercolour tattoo artist", Van Schaick's tattooing journey began in Minnesota before he took the leap down to the sun-soaked land of Florida.
 Although he says he's still learning, with stunningly vibrant works of body art with lines that flow and colours that bleed into one another so effortlessly, it's clear he's nailing it so far.

 03. Skinny Chabo